 To make life even more complicated, different test types are best for different minerals.

 My main recommendation nowadays for minerals is Genova's Nutrient & Toxic Elements Blood Test because it measures the different minerals and toxic metals like mercury etc in the different ways, which I think is rather clever of them.
 Happily, this one doesn't need centrifuging but do please get it back within the 24 hours.
-(Incidentally, you can do this via Urine too but I think blood is better myself for the main minerals; this one might be useful if on a chelation programme though eg, for toxic metals).
-I haven't listed it to save confusion.
+For times when you don't want to do a blood test, you can do this via urine using the DD Essential Elements test.

 Magnesium is the most crucial mineral in my mind and it is included on here for that reason in several guises -it is best tested as red blood cell and you can do the Biolab RBC Mg test on its own and it comes as part of the Genova Elements test above.